Log in

 8. Go Beyond Lightning — Track Weather Events

-Perry Weather allows you to track a variety of weather events and variables apart from lightning, including precipitation, evapotranspiration, wet bulb globe temperature, and more.
+Perry Weather allows you to track a variety of weather events and variables apart from lightning safety, including precipitation, evapotranspiration, wet bulb globe temperature, and more.
 You also get a 48-hour forecast and access to historical data logging, so you can always plan ahead and make informed decisions.

 9. 24/7 Access to Meteorologists